Orsso/orlando-dita-packager/docs/architecture_overview.md

 ## 6 Resources

-As of Phase-9 the generated ZIP is **self-contained without embedded DTDs or ditaval files**.
+As of Phase-9 the generated ZIP is **self-contained without embedded ditaval files**.
 All public identifiers remain intact so any downstream toolchain (incl.
 Orlando CMS) can resolve them through its own catalog.
-The legacy `dtd_package` folder is still shipped for backward compatibility but is no longer copied during packaging.

 ---

 ## 7 Build & distribution

 * **Windows executable** – `build_exe.py` calls PyInstaller with
-  single-file, windowed mode, bundling assets and DTDs.
+  single-file, windowed mode, bundling assets.
 * **Source distribution** – `python -m build` produces a PEP 517 wheel; no C-extensions.